-ABBA student may substitute courses in subjects other than business administration for BSAD electives.
+A BBA student may substitute courses in subjects other than business administration for BSAD electives.
 Substitutions are not automatic.
 Students must apply in writing to the department chair indicating the career or program rationale for requesting a substitution.

-Students with credit for MATH 111 in these programs may wish to substitute MATH 111 for the MATH 205 requirement.
+Students with credit for MATH 111 may wish to substitute MATH 111 for the MATH 205 requirement.
+ECON 271 may also be substituted for MATH 205 for students who are interested in finance.